Cephra/blog/content/posts/using-dotenv-in-blog-generator.md

 date = 2025-07-09 00:42:22+02:00
 summary = "In this post I discuss how I improved my CLI AI-assisted blog post generator tool by using python-dotenv for efficient configuration management.
 I highlight the benefits and best practices in separating config settings from code."
 +++
-## Configuration Management with python-dotenv
+## Configuration Management in Python

 As my CLI AI-assisted blog post generator tool continues to evolve, I've found it essential to manage its configuration efficiently.
 One major improvement was incorporating the `python-dotenv` package to control and store settings.